Jesse Barfield: Final years

-In 1993, he played in Japan with the Yomiuri Giants, reuniting with Lloyd Moseby, but he batted just .215 in 114 games before he was released.
+In 1993, Barfield played in Japan with the Yomiuri Giants, reuniting with Lloyd Moseby, but he batted just .215 with 26 home runs and 53 RBI in 104 games.

-He joined the Houston Astros for spring training in 1994 and was projected to be the opening-day right-fielder, but injuries prevented him from making the team.
+Barfield joined the Houston Astros for spring training in 1994 and was projected to be the opening-day right-fielder, but injuries prevented him from making the team.

 Career overview

 Throughout his career, Barfield was a free swinger and racked up more than 140 strikeouts in each of five seasons (1985–1987, 1989, and 1990).
-For most of his time in the Major Leagues, his productivity overshadowed his strikeouts; however, by 1990, 1 in 3 Barfield at bats resulted in a strikeout.
+For most of his time in the Major Leagues, his productivity overshadowed his strikeouts; however, by 1990, one in three of Barfield's at bats resulted in a strikeout.

-Barfield was a career .256 hitter with 241 home runs, 716 RBI, and 39 WAR in 1,428 games.
+Barfield was a career .256 hitter with 241 home runs, 716 RBI, and a 39.4 WAR in 1,428 games.
 He was inducted in the Kinston Professional Baseball Hall of Fame in 1990.
+In 2023, Barfield was elected into the Canadian Baseball Hall of Fame.

 Later life

-His elder son, Josh, is a former infielder with the San Diego Padres and Cleveland Indians.
+Barfield's elder son, Josh, is a former infielder with the San Diego Padres and Cleveland Indians.
 Another son, Jeremy, was selected by the New York Mets during the 2006 draft.
 Jeremy opted to attend San Jacinto Community College instead and was drafted again in 2008 by the Oakland Athletics.
 He spent eight seasons in the Athletics' and Colorado Rockies' minor league systems and two independent leagues before joining the Boston Red Sox organization in 2017.

-On August 22, 2006, the Associated Press reported that Jesse Barfield was taken to a hospital after he suffered a head injury when he was allegedly shoved down a flight of lower stairs by his son, Jeremy, during a family argument.
+On August 22, 2006, the Associated Press reported that Barfield was taken to a hospital after he suffered a head injury when he was allegedly shoved down a flight of lower stairs by his son, Jeremy, during a family argument.
 The incident also resulted in Jeremy's arrest on a Class A misdemeanor charge of family assault.

-In 2007 and 2008, Jesse Barfield served as a color commentator for Blue Jays games on CBC.
+In 2007 and 2008, Barfield served as a color commentator for Blue Jays games on CBC.
 Currently, he works at Competitive Edge Sports in The Woodlands, Texas.